WHO WE ARE

 ARLEA, 23 YEARS

-We’ve been supporting Arlea and her family of five for two years.
+We’ve been supporting Arlea and her family of five for 4 years.
 She was in a very dangerous place when she came to us, with three suicide attempts in two weeks and her self harm, intrusive thoughts and OCD taking over her life.
-She went to see a kinesiologist, had hair, DNA and urine analysis done which alerted us to a number of significant deficiencies.
-Once these had been treated the difference was amazing.

 We then organised private mentoring sessions with a published poet to encourage her poetry writing.
 She has blossomed into a happy, social and confident young lady.
 With her new-found strength and courage she wants to help others who are struggling as she did.
 Oh, and one of Arlea’s incredible poems has been published in a collab book - just saying!